AurasV/OSA-2-Project/README.md

 - Local Caching
 - Login/Logout
 - Dark Mode
+- Exporting to CSV/XLSX

 ## TO DO (Future Features)
 - Add a calendar feature
 - Add a reminder feature
-- Add a search feature
+- Add a text to speech feature
-- Add an export feature

 ## Contributors
 - [Frimu Aurel-Viorel](https://github.com/AurasV)